goblindegook/goblindegook.com/content/post/2025/two-days-in-two-hours/index.md

 "A couple of days.
 I'm out of ideas."

-I’d been trying to get engineers at this company to practice TDD, so I had to ask:
+Since I'd been trying to get engineers at this company to practice TDD, I had to ask:

 "Have you tried TDD?"